rishi0808/aibetatest/CONTRIBUTING.md

 [![Bolt Open Source Codebase](./public/social_preview_index.jpg)](https://bolt.new)

 > Welcome to the **Bolt** open-source codebase!
-This repo contains a simple example app using the core components from bolt.new to help you get started building **AI-powered software development tools** powered by StackBlitz’s **WebContainer API**.
+This repo contains a simple example app using the core components from bolt.new to help you get started building **AI-powered software development tools** powered by rishi0808’s **WebContainer API**.

 ### Why Build with Bolt + WebContainer API